sophiezhng/my-space-windows-93-themes/README.md

 ```
 ![Soft Holographic Theme example](https://i.ibb.co/MhxxYzH/Screen-Shot-2021-01-10-at-2-24-25-PM.png)<br/><br/>
 If you know how, feel free to open an issue on GitHub if something isn't working :)

+## Disclaimer
+I am not in any way affiliated with MySpace or Windows 93.
+All themes are made by me as a personal project.